Single molecule thermodynamics of ATP synthesis by F$_1$-ATPase: Results

-The $\gamma$-shaft's rotations were observed at a relatively high ATP concentration (10 $\mu$M ATP, 10 $\mu$M ADP, 1 mM \PP) with a large probe (diameter = 300 nm).
-Under this condition, the probe rotates smoothly without clear steps in the absence of external torque (Fig. \ref{fig:F1}a).
-We used the electrorotation method for applying torque on the probe \cite{Washizu1991,Berry1995, Watanabe-Nakayama2008, Toyabe2010PRL, Toyabe2011}.
-This method exerts torque with a controlled magnitude on dielectric objects by using high-frequency electric field generated on tiny quadrupolar electrodes around the molecule.
-When we applied external torque in the direction opposite to the rotations, the rotational rate decreased (Fig. \ref{fig:F1}a).
-As the external load (torque times 120$^\circ$) is larger than $\Dmu$, the $\gamma$-shaft rotated in the ATP synthetic direction (Fig. \ref{fig:F1}b).
-This is consistent with the previous result that the maximum work that F$_1$-motor can exert per ATP cycle is equal to $\Delta\mu$ \cite{Toyabe2011}.
-That is, F$_1$-motor has a 100\% thermodynamic efficiency at the stalled state where the mean rotational rate vanishes.
+{\it Single-molecule response measurement and violation of the fluctuation-response relation.} The $\gamma$-shaft's rotations were assessed using a large dimeric probe (diameter = 300 nm) at a relatively high ATP concentration (10 $\mu$M ATP, 10 $\mu$M ADP, 1 mM P$_\mathrm{i}$).
+Under this condition, the probe rotated smoothly without clear steps in the absence of external torque (Fig. \ref{fig:velocity}a).
+When we applied external torque to the probe using the electrorotation method in the direction opposite to the rotations, the rotational rate decreased (Fig. \ref{fig:velocity}a and b).
+At torques greater than $\Delta\mu/120^\circ$, the rotation was reversed, and the $\gamma$-shaft rotated in the ATP-synthetic direction.
+This is consistent with a previous result showing that the maximum work that the F$_1$-motor can exert per ATP cycle is similar to $\Delta\mu$ \cite{Toyabe2011}.
+Specifically, the thermodynamic efficiency of the F$_1$-motor is nearly 1 at the stalled state where the mean rotational rate vanishes.

+The FRR is violated at low frequencies (Fig. \ref{fig:velocity}c) where the motor drives the probe to a nonequilibrium state \cite{Toyabe2010PRL}, whereas the FRR is held at high frequencies where the probe's motion is expected to behave as a freely rotating Brownian particle at equilibrium.
+The extent of the FRR violation, or twice that of the shaded area in Fig. \ref{fig:velocity}c, corresponds to the integral in Harada-Sasa relation (see Materials and Methods).
+When we increased the magnitude of the load from zero, the extent of the FRR violation decreased in the ATP-hydrolytic rotations, nearly vanished at the stalled state, and increased again in the ATP-synthetic rotations.

-The FDR violated at low frequencies where nonequilibrium fluctuations caused by the motor's rotations are dominant \cite{Toyabe2010PRL} (Fig. \ref{fig:F1}c).
-On the other hand, the FDR holds at high frequencies where thermal fluctuations are dominant.
-The extent of this violation, or the twice of the shaded area in Fig. \ref{fig:F1}c, corresponds to the integral in (\ref{eq:Harada-Sasa}).
-Figure \ref{fig:energetics}a shows that $\Q$ decreased as we increased load and vanished around the stalled state.
-Note that $\Q$ can be a finite value even when the mean velocity is zero \cite{Toyabe2007}.
-This indicates that, at the stalled state, the probe behaves like a rotational Brownian motion at equilibrium in a 120$^\circ$-spacing periodic potential.
-In the ATP-synthetic rotations, $\Q$ increased as the torque increased.
-This is mainly because the rotational rate increases with torque.
+{\it Energetics of mechanical-to-chemical free energy transduction.} In Fig. \ref{fig:Q}a, $Q_\mathrm{probe}$ evaluated by Harada-Sasa equality and $W_\mathrm{ext}\,(=\pm (\mathrm{torque})\times 120^\circ)$ are shown. $Q_\mathrm{probe}$ linearly decreased as we increased the load and vanished around the stalled state.
+This indicates that, at the stalled state, the probe behaved like a rotational Brownian motion at equilibrium in a 120$^\circ$-spacing periodic potential.
+In the ATP-synthetic rotations, the value of $Q_\mathrm{probe}$ increased as the torque increased further, mainly because the rotational rate increased with torque.